 It was during the Battle of the Tuol Pocket from February 2, 1942, to February 5, 1942, that John was credited in developing a method of clearing the Japanese Marines from their positions.
 With the American forces, attempting to clear out the Japanese pocket, were members of the Air Corps who had been converted to infantry.
 The commanding officer asked John what they should do since the airmen were not trained as infantry.

-his sack and dropped it into the foxholes wiping
+dropped it into the foxholes wiping out the Japanese.

 John led as many as five attacks a day, into the pocket, to wipe out the Japanese.
 A few of the cleansing missions lasted for five hours.
 After several days of this, the pocket was completely cleared of enemy soldiers.
 For this action, John posthumously received two Silver Stars for Gallantry.